Loy-rh/Paper_notes/README.md

-# Research Papers on Conputer Vision
+# Research Papers on Computer Vision
 ---

 ## Table of Contents